Green Transformation (GX)

 Japan Specifies Forest Carbon Stock-Change Amounts Under Greenhouse Gas Reporting Order

-Japan has published specific calculation methods and coefficients for forest carbon stock changes under the GHG Reporting Order, effective April 2026.
-This formalizes how businesses quantify carbon removals and storage in land-use and timber products, increasing reporting precision for climate disclosure.
+Japan has finalized specific calculation methods for forest carbon stock changes under the GHG Reporting Order, effective April 2026.
+This formalizes how businesses quantify carbon removals in land-use and timber products, necessitating more rigorous data collection for climate disclosure and supply chain sustainability reporting.

 Japan Adopts Criteria for Use of Decarbonised Recycled Resources in Electric Refrigerators and Washing Machines

-Japan’s METI has finalized ordinances requiring manufacturers and importers of refrigerators and washing machines to set recycled plastic utilization targets, effective April 1, 2026.
-Companies must integrate circularity into product design and supply chains, ensuring that increased recycled content does not compromise product safety or durability standards.
+Japan has finalized ordinances requiring refrigerator and washing machine manufacturers to set recycled plastic utilization targets effective April 2026.
+Companies must integrate circularity into product design and supply chains while ensuring that increased recycled content does not compromise product safety or durability.

 Japan METI Issues Ordinance No. 9/2026 on Decarbonised Recycled Resources in Television Receivers